scottoffen/pipeforge/docs/docs/diagnostics.md

 ## Conclusion

 PipeForge diagnostics give you deep visibility into pipeline execution with minimal effort.
-Whether you’re debugging a failing step or building runtime instrumentation, the diagnostics hooks are ready to help.
+Whether you're debugging a failing step or building runtime instrumentation, the diagnostics hooks are ready to help.